nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 The displayed information can also be changed from the [Search view]({{page version='' space='userdoc' page='search'}}).
 {{/callout}}

-The information displayed on content views can be filtered with filters at the top of every columns.
+The information displayed on content views can be filtered with filters at the top of every column.

 ### Access Keys
 Some actions or features are accessible using access keys: